-There are three ways to fax with Mac OS X.
+There are two ways to fax with Mac OS X.

 The first is with an online fax service, which operates as a virtual fax machine located accessed through the internet.

 The second is a connected fax machine or multifunction printer (print/scan/copy/fax) that allows for faxing from the computer through the multifunction device attached to a land-line phone line.

 A third option – with a fax/modem is no longer available as Apple’s fax modem is not longer compatible from OS X 10.7 (Lion) onward.
 There may be the option to fax with a Windows (or Linux) operating system through a virtualization system such as Parallels.

 - Online Fax Services Compatible with Mac OS X

 - Fax through a connected fax or multifunction printer

 - Fax From Mac OS X with a fax/modem

 - Other Resources